-A Notice of Preparation (NOP) of an Environmental Impact Report (EIR) launched in early May 2021.
+A Notice of Preparation (NOP) of an Environmental Impact Report (FIB) launched in early May 2021.
 Promotion of the NOP included advertisements in local papers (Enterprise Record and Paradise Post), e-blast, press release and social media posts.
-Suggestions and comments on the scope and content of the EIR were invited from all interested parties for a period of 30 days from May 3 to June 3, 2021.
+Suggestions and comments on the scope and content of the FIR were invited from all interested parties for a period of 30 days from May 3 to June 3, 2021.
 Feedback received during the project's public comment period are currently being reviewed by the project team as a feasible concept is identified.
+Click here to view the Public Scoping Summary Report.